 PROJECT LEADER(S): Ratna Sharma, Mari Chinn and Michael Boyette

-LOCATION: Bioprocess Engineering Laboratory in Weaver Labs at the NCSU, Raleigh campus.
+LOCATION: Bioprocess Engineering Laboratory in Weaver Labs at the North Carolina State University Raleigh campus.

 The popularity of chili peppers has been rising over the years, with a large number of growers emerging all over the United States (Coon, 2003).
 Chilies are grown worldwide, with Asia producing the most per year, followed by Mexico and the U.S. In 2002, 131,950 metric tons of chilies were harvested in the U.S., and New Mexico had the highest domestic production of approximately 91,000 metric tons (NASS, 2003).
 In comparison to other hot pepper producing states, the production numbers in North Carolina are small and have dwindled with only 650 acres planted in 2001.
 However, as specialty crops hot peppers have the potential to provide high value products.